path4Source/Four_Directional_Shuttle/README.md

 Usage
 This dataset is intended for use in developing and testing scheduling algorithms for logistics and storage systems.
 It can be particularly useful for researchers and engineers working on path optimization in automated and semi-automated storage facilities.

-Methodology
-The tasks were generated randomly within the specified grid constraints to simulate a realistic distribution of storage and retrieval tasks in a warehouse environment.

-@misc{FourDirectionalShuttleTasks2024,
-  title={Dataset for Four-Directional Shuttle System Tasks}, author={Your Name}, year={2024},
-  howpublished={GitHub},
-  note={Available: URL-of-GitHub-repository}
-}